NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Paragon's Guard.md

 Granted by [[Feats/Paragon's Guard|Paragon's Guard]].

-* * *

-**Requirements** You are wielding a shield

-* * *

-Once you've had a moment to set your stance, you always have your shield ready without a thought.

-While you are in this stance, you constantly have your shield raised as if you'd used the [[Actions/Raise a Shield|Raise a Shield]] action, as long as you meet that action's requirements.
+You constantly have your shield raised as if you'd used the [[Actions/Raise a Shield|Raise a Shield]] action, as long as you meet that action's requirements.

 *Source: Pathfinder Core Rulebook*
 *OGL*